nanoporetech/modkit/book/src/intro_pileup_hemi.md

 # Make hemi-methylation bedMethyl tables with `pileup-hemi`

 Base modifications in DNA are inherently single-stranded, they (usually [^1]) don't change the base pairing of the modified base.
-However, it may be of interest to know the correspondance between the methylation state of a single base and another nearby base on the opposite strand - on the same molecule.
+However, it may be of interest to know the correspondence between the methylation state of a single base and another nearby base on the opposite strand - on the same molecule.
 In CpG dinucleotides, this is called "hemi-methylation", when one cytosine is methylated and the neighbor on the opposite strand is not: